 - Schools are not required to have lead members of staff or governors responsible for their anti-bullying strategies.

-- Recommendation 17: We would like to see teachers and schools adequately supported to meet the requirements of the new RSHE curriculum in a manner that is to a high standard and inclusive.
+- Recommendation 14: We would like to see teachers and schools adequately supported to meet requirements of curriculum in a manner that is to a high standard and inclusive.
 Government should ensure implementation of RSHE remains high on their agenda.

 Evidence and data